aaronguostudio/learning/ruby/doc/01-common.md

 - bundle add package-name

 # Rails cli
 - rails new project_name -d mysql                         // -d is database
 - rails c environment                                     // default environment is development
 - rails g controller Subjects index show new edit delete  //Controller is capital and plural with all of the views
+- rails routes     // list all of the routes

 # Rails DB
 - rails g model User